getreu/tp-note/README.md

 to any other markup language if needed.
 After creating a new note, _TP-Note_ launches the system file editor (or any other of your choice, e.g. _MarkText_ or _Typora_) and connects the default web browser to _Tp-Note_'s internal Markdown/RestructuredText renderer and web server.
+The viewer detects note file changes and updates the rendition accordingly.

 * Read more in [Tp-Note’s user manual]

 * [Download Tp-Note]

-* Project page: [Tp-Note - fast note-taking with templates and filename synchronization]
+* Project page: [Tp-Note - Minimalistic note taking: save and edit your clipboard content as a note file]

 ---